malwikl/Aquarius/README.md

 - DHT - for an external connected DHT sensor (getstate and getreading + timer based updates of readings (60sec))
 - LED - for the builtin LED (getstate and setstate)
 - IT1, IT2, IT3 - for controlling 3 433Mhz Intertechno powerswitches (getstate and getreading + automatic state updates when a code is received)
+- TEMP1 - for reading temperature from a DS18B20

 ## Serial Command Line Interface